Last update Aug. 18, 2023

 It has been popularly used in South America for centuries and in Japan and China for decades.
 It is used in traditional medicine with no proven scientific data on its effect on arterial hypertension or hyperglycemia.
 (Ulbricht 2010)

 Devoid of toxicity (Gens 2003) at the dose of one or two cups of infusion daily.
 Maximum steviol intake: 4 mg per kg of body weight per day.

 Steviol glycosides are neither genotoxic nor carcinogenic.
 (Urban 2013).

-Since the last update we have not found published data on its excretion in breastmilk.
+At the date of last update we found no published data on their excretion in breast milk.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.

 Thank you for helping to protect and promote breastfeeding.

 e-lactancia is a resource recommended by Academy of Breastfeeding Medicine - 2012 of United States of America

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM